2025 ReFED Food Waste Solutions Summit

 Field Trips

-Spaces are available on a first-come, first-served basis and will close as soon as each field trip's maximum capacity is reached.
+Field trips are optional and advanced sign-up is required to attend.
+Spaces are limited for each trip and are available on a first-come, first-served basis and will close as soon as each field trip's maximum capacity is reached.
 Release forms may be required for some locations and will be distributed once the final group is confirmed.

 To sign up for a field trip, you will first need to complete your Summit registration here.
 If you've already registered for the Summit, look for the invite email in your inbox.
 Instructions to sign up for field trips are included in it.